Maybe one of these will be the setting for his next movie?

 Wes Anderson is an American filmmaker.
 His films include ‘The Royal Tenenbaums’, ‘Moonrise Kingdom’, and ‘The Grand Budapest Hotel’.
-They are known for their distinctive visual style of symmetrical viewpoints and bold colour.
+They are known for their distinctive visual style of symmetrical viewpoints and bold colours.

-In recent years, the phrase ‘Accidentally Wes Anderson’ was popularised by the Instagram account @accidentallywesanderson, to describe places photographed in a similar style.
+In recent years, the phrase ‘Accidentally Wes Anderson’ was popularised by the Instagram account @accidentallywesanderson, to describe places photographed similarly.

 How to shoot like Wes Anderson

-Wes Anderson’s style draws on the principles of architectural photography, something also used by our photographers.
-His style is possibly influenced by iconic photographers of ‘straight photography’ like Atget, Sander, Candida Höfer and the Bechers.
+Wes Anderson’s style draws on architectural photography principles, which our photographers also use.
+His style is possibly influenced by iconic ‘straight photography photographers like Atget, Sander, Candida Höfer and the Bechers.

-You won’t find many converging verticals in Anderson’s films, where the buildings true form is compromised by viewing upwards.
-Perspective control and keeping the camera level is key.
+You won’t find many converging verticals in Anderson’s films, where the building’s form is compromised by viewing upwards.
+Perspective control and keeping the camera level are key.

 Places in England that are Accidentally Wes Anderson

-If you’re inspired to take some Wes Anderson-style photography, take a look at some of our examples below.
+If you’re inspired to take some Wes Anderson-style photography, look at our examples below.